Back to Blog

 U.S. Generally Accepted Accounting Principles allow three inventory valuation methods: First-In First-Out (FIFO), Weighted Average Cost, and Specific Identification.
 LIFO (Last-In First-Out) is also permitted under GAAP but is rarely appropriate for CPG brands with perishable goods and is prohibited under IFRS, so we will focus on the three methods that matter most for consumer packaged goods.

-Weighted Average Cost.
 Under the weighted average method, you calculate a single average cost per unit by dividing the total cost of goods available for sale by the total number of units available.
-Every unit sold during the period is assigned this average cost.
+Every unit sold during the period is assigned this average cost, regardless of when it was purchased or produced.
 The average is recalculated with each new purchase.

 How Each Method Impacts Your Margins and Taxes